 This student applied in the 2021/22 application cycle and therefore the selection process at Keele may have changed since then.
 You should read all the information a University sends you about the selection process to get the most up to date details!

 Remember to check out the glossary at the bottom of the page for our explanations of all the jargon we medical students like to use!

 More about this student

 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as an white British woman who went to a comprehensive school that doesn’t regularly send students to medical school.
-They received free school meals.
+This student identifies as a white British woman who went to a comprehensive school that doesn’t regularly send students to study medicine.

 Course: Standard undergraduate

 Online MMI interview